0x88a/rust-tokenretriever/README.md

-# rust-tokenstealer
+# rust-tokenretriever
-A Discord token stealer coded in Rust
+A Discord token retriever coded in Rust